saibatizoku/the-anarchist-workshop/README.md

 This project is in the earliest of it's development.
 We've only got a few ideas and some time to spend on them.

+For now, the prototype of a Workshop is in the works, and we want to keep track of a few things with the computer:

+* [  ] A registry of the tools that we have, with description of what they are good for (maybe by using tags and categories?), and a line or two about their location.
+* [  ] A registry of raw material, the dimensions it has in storage, also a description of what it is good for (also tags & categories?)
+* [  ] Etc.

 ## Motivation